 Average comprehension question accuracy was 93%, which indicated that participants understood the sentences correctly.
-Fixations shorter than 80 milliseconds and within 3-character distance were merged together.
-Remaining fixations shorter than 80 milliseconds or longer than 1000 milliseconds were removed.
-Trials in which 1) eye blink or track loss occurred whilst participants were fixating on the target word, 2) the target word received the first or last fixation in a given trial, 3) the fixation duration on the target word was more than 3 standard deviations away from the grand mean, and 4) when the display change occurred too early (i.e., triggered by fixations or saccades before the boundary) or too late (i.e., occurring more than 9 milliseconds after boundary crossed) were removed.
+Fixations shorter than 80 ms and within a three-character distance were merged together.
+Remaining fixations shorter than 80 ms or longer than 1,000 ms were removed.
+Trials in which (1) eye blink or track loss occurred whilst participants were fixating on the target word, (2) the target word received the first or last fixation in a given trial, (3) the fixation duration on the target word was more than 3 standard deviations away from the grand mean, and (4) when the display change occurred too early (i.e., triggered by fixations or saccades before the boundary) or too late (i.e., occurring more than 9 ms after boundary crossed) were removed.
 Overall, 84.9% of the data remained in the analysis.